 Asteroids are knobbly, irregular bodies, most of which bounce around in an enormous ring between the orbits of Mars and Jupiter.
 Pieces of planetary flotsam, essentially, they, like everything else in the solar system, go around the Sun, tumbling madly as they go along.
 The biggest of this family to date—Ceres—is about 600 miles across.
 The smallest can fit in a shoebox.

 Kim Stanley Robinson has a creative vision for them in his science-fiction novel, “2312.”
-Some 150 years later, during the period called “Accelerando” (2160 to 2220 A.D.)—a future Renaissance, of sorts, when humankind had migrated out into the solar system—there came about a move to convert these cosmic refugees into terraria.
+Some 150 years later, during the period called “Accelerando” (2160 to 2220)—a future Renaissance, of sorts, in which humankind had migrated out into the solar system—there came about a move to convert these cosmic refugees into terraria.
 (A terrarium is a glass enclosure for keeping either animals or plants.)

-Robinson suggests hollowing out a russet potato-shaped asteroid—about 20 miles long (which is about six miles longer than Manhattan) and three miles wide—into an empty cylinder that has a wall about a mile thick.
-Any kind will do: those made of solid rock, metals, ice, or a combination of them.
+Robinson suggests hollowing out a russet potato-shaped asteroid, about 20 miles long (which is about six miles longer than Manhattan) and three miles wide, into an empty cylinder that has a wall about a mile thick.
+Any kind will do: those made of solid rock, metals, ice, or a combination of all three.

-These structures remind us of a concept proposed some 40 years ago, by the British science-fiction legend Arthur C. Clarke, in “Rendezvous with Rama” (1973).
+These structures remind us of Arthur C. Clarke’s “Rendezvous with Rama” (1973).
 The interior architecture of Rama, a space ark, is very like that of Robinson’s “asteroid terraria.”
-But it was the American aerospace engineer Dandridge Cole who in 1963, came up with the thought of scooping out an ellipsoidal asteroid and converting its inner shell into a pastoral setting for a permanent, off-Earth colony.
+But it was the American aerospace engineer Dandridge Cole, who in 1963, thought of scooping out an ellipsoidal asteroid and converting its inner shell into a pastoral setting for a permanent, off-Earth colony.

-Robinson transforms these cavernous, concave, inside-out worlds into ecological spaces, by recreating inside them either a Terran eco-region—woodlands, grasslands, deserts, chaparral, tundra—or creating something entirely new, by combing two or three different biomes.
+Robinson transforms these cavernous, concave, inside-out worlds into ecological islands by recreating inside them either a Terran eco-region—woodlands, grasslands, deserts, chaparral, tundra—or creating something entirely new by combing two or three different biomes.

 Any landscape is achievable.
 The Aymara is an “amazonia,” overgrown with cloud forest.
 The Copenhagen Interpretation is a “canal town with a gift economy.”
 Aspen is a “skiing paradise.”
 The Alfred Wegener is a mix of savannah and pampas: “Grass prairie and patches of forest arched like a giant Sistine Chapel overhead, a Sistine on which Michelangelo had painted a version of Eden.”

-These asteroids aren’t just ecological islands, but some also serve as spaceliners, ferrying passengers from one quadrant of the solar system to the other.
-The “blackliner” is a vessel, whose inside is completely dark, as “black as could be.”
+Some also serve as spaceliners, ferrying passengers from one quadrant of the solar system to the other.
+The “blackliner” is a vessel, whose inside is as “black as could be.”
 Passengers flying in the “sexliner” could engage in any manner of sexual conduct as they pleased.

 In the 24th century, there are 19,340 terraria pinballing around the solar system.
 Three-fourths of these operate as zoo worlds, dedicated to the conservation of breeds either radically endangered on Earth or have gone extinct in the wild.